nguyenkhois/command-handling/README.md

 View more examples on [here](https://github.com/nguyenkhois/command-handling/tree/master/examples).

 ## 4. Thank you!
-Many thanks to [Commander.js](https://github.com/tj/commander.js) for inspiration.
+Many thanks to [Commander.js](https://github.com/tj/commander.js) for the inspiration.